Fatima Chohan

 Fatima Ismail Chohan (formerly known as Fatima Chohan-Kota) is a South African politician and activist who is currently deputy chair of the South African Human Rights Commission.
 A member of the African National Congress (ANC), Chohan was formerly a member of the National Assembly of South Africa, where she served from 1996 to 2019.

 From 2010 to 2019, Chohan served as Deputy Minister of Home Affairs under President Jacob Zuma.
 A Muslim South African, Chohan is a former member of the Executive Committee of the Muslim Student Society.

 Early life and education

 Chohan completed her schooling in Laudium, Gauteng.
-She attended the University of Witwatersrand, where she received her B.Proc degree.
-As a student, Chohan was a member of the Black Students Society from 1987 to 1990, and also served as a member of the Executive Committee of the Muslim Student Society.
+She attended the University of Witwatersrand, where she received her B.Proc. degree.
+As a student, Chohan was a member of the Black Students Society from 1987 to 1990 and served as a member of the Executive Committee of the Muslim Student Society.

 Legal career

 In 1998, Chohan was admitted to the Side Bar.
 Chohan was a legal advisor to the Gauteng Legislature and chairwoman of the Western Cape's Provincial Committee on the Magistrates Commission.
 She later became deputy head of Metro Legal Services in Greater Johannesburg.